Pylons/pyramid/docs/designdefense.rst

 need to use only the documented APIs; that's why we document them as APIs.

-If you *extend* or *develop* :app:`Pyramid` (create new directives, use some of the more obscure "hooks" as described in :ref:`hooks_chapter`, or work on the :app:`Pyramid` core code), you will be faced with needing to understand at least some ZCA concepts.
+If you *extend* or *develop* :app:`Pyramid` (create new directives, use some of the more obscure hooks as described in :ref:`hooks_chapter`, or work on the :app:`Pyramid` core code), you will be faced with needing to understand at least some ZCA concepts.
 In some places it's used unabashedly, and will be forever.
 We know it's quirky, but it's also useful and fundamentally